-This discussion concentrates on explaining the existence of the neuroforaminal spaces in the spinal anatomy.
+This discussion concentrates on explaining the existence and function of the neuroforaminal spaces in the spinal anatomy.

 Besides disc degeneration causing a decreased foraminal space, spinal arthritic processes can enact changes in the actual vertebral bones, also creating the possibility for pain.

 Bone spurs might obstruct the foraminal openings, preventing proper nerve signal.
 However, this occurrence is normal and is diagnosed far more often than it typically occurs in symptomatic form.

 Additional sources of foraminal stenosis include abnormal spinal curvatures, such as scoliosis, hyperlordosis and hyperkyphosis, as well as vertebral slippage, such as anterolisthesis and retrolisthesis.

 Foraminal stenosis describes a condition in which the patency of the neural openings is diminished.
 In severe forms, this can cause pain which comes from nerve roots being pinched by a constricted neuroforaminal space.
 Foraminal stenosis symptoms are created in the nerve roots, just after they branch off the spinal cord, causing specific painful conditions in the areas of the anatomy served by the affected neurological structures.

 Spinal stenosis is a condition which describes compression of the actual spinal cord or the cauda equina in the central canal space and should not be confused with a narrowed foraminal space.
 Spinal stenosis is usually a far worse and more functionally affective condition, since the neurological tissue affected influences a much larger area of the anatomy.